 With graded death benefit whole life insurance, there are two ways to go:

 - Health Questions Asked: Though this option is more restrictive, many people opt for this one because of the lower cost.
 You won’t be asked to have a physical exam, but you will be asked to provide all relevant information about your condition.

 - No Questions Asked, Guaranteed Issue: Guaranteed issue life insurance or group life insurance is typically a last resort for people who can’t qualify for life insurance because of their current or past health problems.
 The only requirement to receive a guaranteed issue life insurance policy is that you pay your premiums.
 The insuring company usually asks your age, but not any medical questions.
 If you’re between the ages of 45 and 85, guaranteed issue insurance can provide up to $20,000 in death benefits, with an affordable premium that never increases.
 The policy is available as a no medical exam life insurance plan which means you don’t have to take a physical exam or answer any health questions.

 How To Get Life Insurance with Schizophrenia or Bipolar Disorder

 If you have schizophrenia or bipolar disorder, you do have an opportunity to purchase life insurance, even if it seems like a complex process.
 Contact Insurist at 1-866-816-2100 to have a licensed Insurance Professional assist you with your insurance needs.
 We will ask you a series of questions and provide the legwork in detailing what options are available to you.

 Ready To Talk To Someone?

 Every conversation we have with our customers is 100% confidential.
-At True Blue, our agents do not have quotas.
+At Insurist, our independent life insurance agents do not have quotas.
 Because of this, our focus is solely on doing what is best for our customers and ensuring the highest-quality service.
 Have questions about schizophrenia and bipolar quotes, just fill in the below form and one of our agents will contact you shortly.